 — Nugget&Karalyn (@nuggetsdrooling) September 23, 2020

-Which is better, a travel trailer or motorhome?
+Which is better, a travel trailer or a motorhome?

-A Class A or C motorhome is better than a travel trailer when it comes to size, features, and the ability for passengers to ride in it while in motion.
+A Class A or C motorhome is better than a travel trailer when it comes to needing extra space, features, and the ability for passengers to ride in it while in motion.
+This is definitely the better option for families.
 However, travel trailers are less expensive and don’t require as much mechanical maintenance.

 A few facts play into this decision, but overall, the choice of which is better will be based on your lifestyle and wants.
 While a travel trailer may be a perfect fit for one family, it may not fit your needs at all.